thumun/hw01-fireball/README.md

 Additional interactivity:

 - you can choose which colors to mix for the fireball
+- you can change the octaves for the fbm noise (this effects the flame tendrils)
 - you can also choose the color of the noise "planet"

+Extra spice:

+- the background was slightly changed to have a "planet"

 Link to live demo! https://thumun.github.io/hw01-fireball/